-- 100% of of infants and 98% of toddlers met their developmental milestones in the areas of: gross motor, fine motor, cognitive, language, self-help, social and emotional skills.
+- 94% of of infants met their developmental milestones in the areas of: gross motor, fine motor, cognitive, language, self-help, social and emotional skills.

-- 93% of three and four year olds met their developmental milestones in the areas of cognitive, communication, personal, social and motor skills.
+- 90% of preschoolers (3-5 years old) met their developmental milestones in the areas of cognitive, communication, personal, social and motor skills.

-Kingsley House continues to operate our historic summer camp for over 200 children ages 5 to 12.
+Kingsley House offers its historic summer camp to more than 200 children ages 5 to 12.
 Our 8 week, full day camp activities include indoor and outdoor sports and recreation, drama, arts and crafts, swimming, individual and group mental health counseling, academic enrichment (with a special focus on math and reading), drug and violence prevention education, and weekly field trips to fun and exciting locations throughout the area.
-Summer Camp services are offered at Kingsley House’s main campus and Einstein Charter School in New Orleans East.

 Educare New Orleans